ideal-lab5/idn-sdk/contracts/README.md

 })?;
 ```

+## Type Usage and Updates

+- **All types such as `Pulse`, `SubscriptionId`, `BlockNumber`, `Metadata`, `PulseFilter`, and `SubscriptionState` are now imported from the runtime or the client contract library.
+Do not redefine these types locally.**

+- The `Pulse` struct is imported from the runtime.
+If you need to store it in contract storage, use a local wrapper (e.g., `ContractPulse`) with the required ink! storage derives and provide conversion methods.

+- Example code and trait signatures have been updated to use the canonical types from the runtime or client library.

 ## Example Consumer

 The `example-consumer` contract demonstrates a complete implementation of a contract that uses the IDN Client library to create randomness subscriptions and handle received randomness.